ninjadotorg/coin-exchange-i18n/README.md

-# Handshake i18n
+# Coin Exchange i18n

-A special thank to [Crowdin](https://crowdin.com/) for help us use their tool for translate everything on [handshake-app](https://github.com/ninjadotorg/handshake-app) project (https://crowdin.com/project/handshake-app) at no cost.
+A special thank to [Crowdin](https://crowdin.com/) for help us use their tool for translate everything on [Coin-Exchange](https://github.com/ninjadotorg/handshake-app) project (https://crowdin.com/project/coin-exchange) at no cost.

 ## Install